StevenDixonDev/Building-Electron-Apps-The-Guide/readme.md

 ## Things that would be Awesome to Cover

-1. Vue & Angular app integration
-2. Other Git site implementations
-3. Adding Yarn integration into the tutorials
+Checkout the Issues!
+I have included some stuff that would be awesome to cover!

-## I want to Contribute to this project
+## I want to contribute to this project

 I would love to have some one to help me out, please get in touch with me!